 Why BeMo MCAT Prep is the Best

 At BeMo, we’ve helped thousands of students around the world prepare for their MCAT and subsequent steps needed to secure your spot and success in medical school.
-Our experts have a combined 53 years of experience and have completed rigorous, standardized training to ensure that we provide the same expert advice, tools, and recommendations to our students that are proven to work—while still tailoring them to each individual’s needs.
+Our experts have completed rigorous, standardized training to ensure that we provide the same expert advice, tools, and recommendations to our students that are proven to work—while still tailoring them to each individual’s needs.
 We absolutely believe in our products and services, which is why we’re the only prep company that provides both a 100% satisfaction guarantee and a Get In or Your Money Back® guarantee.

-While most MCAT tutors cannot prove that their methods work, here at BeMo, we have conducted research on our approach and can scientifically back up the efficacy of our products and services.
+While most MCAT tutors cannot prove that their methods work, here at BeMo, we have data to back the efficacy of our products and services.
 Medical school admissions have become very competitive over the past several years with the chance of admission as low as 1%!
 We are proud of our 93.5% success rate for students working in our Platinum or Titanium programs.
 BeMo has over five thousand independent reviews on Trustpilot.
-In fact, we have a 4.9/5 rating, which is the highest rating of all medical school advising companies.

 Not sure if BeMo is right for your MCAT tutoring?
 We provide every student with a free initial consultation, giving you the opportunity to speak with us face-to-face and to learn about how we can best help you in your journey at no cost.
 Check out our blog to find out if BeMo Academic Consulting is worth it.